 - Swelling (puffy appearance) of the outer wrapping

 - Wet patches (immediately separate them from the rest of the garlic bulbs)

-- Soft texture when felt
+- The soft texture when felt

 - Awful decaying/sour odor

 - Dark-colored yellow to brown garlic paste